Nackoo/Kryptonvox/README.md

   - turn on `developer mode`
   - download [User Javascript and CSS](https://chromewebstore.google.com/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld)
   - `add new`
-  - paste the codes on the JavaScript section
+  - paste the codes from `main.js` on the JavaScript section
   - fill the `URL pattern` into `https://voxiom.io/*`
   - `save`
   - reload voxiom page